RESOURCES

 Page 3 of 3 (Q-Z)

-Franjos logo, click to visit their site Franjos is an excellent small game company in Germany.
+Franjos is an excellent small game company in Germany.
 The founder and proprietor is Franz-Josef Herbst.
 They have intelligent strategy games, mostly on finely tooled leather gameboards.
 The site is in German, copiously illustrated.
 Need translation?
 Click on this Babelfish.
-Shortcut to Babelfish translation

 Eric Harshbarger's website has a growing collection of pentomino articles and a dazzling portfolio of Lego sculptures.
-One of his pentomino questions won the Gamepuzzles Annual Pentomino Excellence award for best new pentomino problem proposed during calendar year 2004.
+One of his pentomino questions won the Gamepuzzles Annual Pentomino Excellence award for best new pentomino problem proposed in the year 2004.

 Harvey Heinz has a great website on magic squares, magic stars, magic cubes, and all sorts of number patterns, such as knight's tours.
 He gives their history and dazzling examples of solutions.
 It's awesome to realize how far back these ideas go.
 Those ancients had some smarts.